craigmcn/craigmcn.github.io/_posts/2007/2007-10-28-eco-choices.md

 ---
 title: Eco-choices
 date: 2007-10-28T11:19:00+00:00
-excerpt: |
-  I forwarded this video to all my Facebook "friends", but I figured I'd also hit those of you non-Facebookers.
+excerpt: "I forwarded this video to all my Facebook “friends”, but I figured I'd also hit those of you non-Facebookers."
 layout: post
 categories:
   - Opinion